Sdcrouse/periodic-table-cli-gem/NOTES.md

 Ideas for more features ------------------------------------------------------------------ Additional functionality that I would like to add to this program later on:
 •	Be able to return to the Main Menu from ANYWHERE in the program.
-•	List SOME chemical elements as opposed to all of them.
 •	List all of the chemical elements AND their properties.
 (Warn the user first!)
 •	Let the user choose between listing some chemical elements either with or without their properties.
 •	List the element categories, groups, periods, atomic numbers, etc.